 Does Hormonal Birth Control Make It Harder to Lose Weight?

-Whether or not you're on birth control, the same principles apply for losing weight — you need to eat a balanced diet and exercise regularly, Dr. VinZant said.
-(You know the saying: calories in versus calories out.)
+Wondering how to lose weight on birth control?
+Well, whether or not you're on birth control, the same principles apply for losing weight — you need to eat a balanced diet and exercise regularly, Dr. VinZant says.
 If you need some guidance, be sure to talk to your doctor or a registered dietitian.
-Dr. Alexander also suggests keeping a weight journal to help hold yourself accountable.
-"People who see their progress in black and white tend to fare better in losing weight and staying in shape," she said.
+Dr. Alexander also suggests using a journal to track your progress — something both you and your physician can look back on.